CLARIAH/burgerLinker/README.md

 **How?**

 The directory `myResultsDirectory` must contain the CSV files that resulted from the linking functions described above, without changing the file names (the tool finds these files using a regular expression search in this directory).
-It can contain one or all the following CSV files, with X being any integer from 0 to 4:
+It can contain one, or all of the following CSV files, with X being any integer from 0 to 4:
 - within-B-M-maxLev-X.csv
+- within-B-D-maxLev-X.csv
 - between-B-M-maxLev-X.csv
+- between-B-D-maxLev-X.csv
 - between-M-M-maxLev-X.csv
+- between-D-M-maxLev-X.csv

 The function will first transform the links in these CSV files, that are asserted between identifiers of certificates, into links between individuals.
 Since identity links are transitive and symmetric, this function computes the transitive closure of all these transformed individual links, and generates new identifiers for each resulted equivalence class.